NoOrientationProgramming/code-orb/README.md

 you get two additional features: a task viewer and a command interface.
 The task viewer provides a detailed insight into the entire system, whereas the command interface gives full control over the microcontroller.

-## What You Get
+## Features

-- Full control over your target
+- Full control over the target
-- Crystal-clear insight into your system
+- Crystal-clear insight into the system
 - Through three dedicated channels
   - Process Tree
   - Log